-1. Press 角 and select Setup and press OK.

-2. Select Satellite settings > Languages > Audio description > Audio effects and press OK.

-3. Select On or Off and press OK.
+- 1. Press n and select Setup and press OK. - 2.
+Select Satellite settings > Languages > Audio description > Audio effects and press OK. - 3.
+Select On or Off and press OK. - 4.
+Press , repeatedly if necessary, to close the menu.

 Speech

 The audio commentary can also hold subtitles for the words which are spoken.